-Table 5.0-2 provides a listing of the applicable laws, policies, and permit requirements that need to be addressed as part of implementing any of the EIS alternatives.
-Included is the method of compliance, which could be the assessment of a resource area in this EIS, obtaining a permit or approval from a county or local agency, or additional consultation with federal or state agencies.
+Table 5.0-2, Compliance with Applicable Laws, Policies, Plans, and Permit Requirements, provides a listing of the applicable laws, policies, and permit requirements that need to be addressed as part of implementing any of the Draft EIS alternatives.
+Included is the method of compliance, which could be the assessment of a resource area in this Draft EIS, obtaining a permit or approval from a county or local agency, or additional consultation with federal or state agencies.